🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 Suspicious: 24%

-The Suspicious % is the warning sign.
-A quarter of this creator's followers are bot-like accounts.
-The 12% engagement rate is partly bot-driven.
+A quarter of this creator's audience is bot-like.
+The 12% engagement is partly bot-driven.
 The campaign she would have run for $5K would have hit maybe 200K real humans, not 487K.

 She closes the tab.
 Moves on.
 The deposit she didn't wire that day was $5,000.